England's second city tightens restrictions as virus spikes

 The move, which affects more than 1 million people, is the latest hardening of restrictions following a recent spike in cases across the U.K, particularly among young adults.

-Earlier this week, the British government, which has the sole responsibility for public health matters in England, said social gatherings will be limited to six people from Monday both indoors and outdoors and that the new rules will be policed more stringently.
+Earlier this week, the British government, which has sole responsibility for public health matters in England, said social gatherings will be limited to six people from Monday both indoors and outdoors and that the new rules will be policed more stringently, including via the imposition of fines.
 The other nations of the U.K. — Scotland, Wales and Northern Ireland — have also announced similar restrictions on gatherings.

 Over the past week, the number of confirmed cases in the U.K. has spiked dramatically.
 The daily increase has been running at near 3,000 for much of this week, around double the number the previous week.

+Though much of the increase is due to more testing taking place in the community, it's clear that the epidemic has been spreading, though not at the speed it did in the weeks before the lockdown was announced on March 23.

 The Scientific Advisory Group for Emergencies, which advises the government on virus-related matters, said the virus' transmission rate was likely increasing across the whole of the U.K. It said the reproduction rate is now between 1.0 and 1.2, meaning anyone with the virus is infecting, on average, a little more than one other.
-The R number was largely flat or below 1 over the summer, meaning the epidemic getting smaller.
+At the height of the pandemic earlier this year, the R number was thought to be around 3.
+It was largely flat or below 1 over the summer, meaning the epidemic getting smaller.

 Separately, a survey of over 150,000 volunteers, who were tested between Aug.
 22 and Sept.
-7, by Imperial College London and polling firm Ipsos MORI, found that cases are increasing steadily across England and that the epidemic was doubling every seven to eight days.
+7, by Imperial College London and polling firm Ipsos MORI, found that the epidemic was doubling every seven to eight days.

 “We’ve seen all across the world how a rise in cases, initially among younger people, leads to hospitalizations and fatalities," said Health Secretary Matt Hancock.
 “The pandemic is not over, and everyone has a role to play to keep the virus at bay and avoid another further restrictions.”